Evolutionary dynamics in repeated optional games: Results

-We first consider repeated optional PGGs where individuals can freely opt out of each interaction.
-We find that voluntary participation significantly promotes the evolution of cooperation in repeated optional PGGs (see the blue line in Fig.~\ref{fig:2}a).
-Moreover, neither repeated compulsory PGGs (see the red line in Fig.~\ref{fig:2}a) nor one-shot optional PGG (see the orange line in Fig.~\ref{fig:2}a) is able to yield such a high level of cooperation, indicating a synergistic effect between optional participation and conditional responses.
-Here, opt-out acts as a catalyst for the evolution of cooperation: it not only provides a natural way for individuals to escape from the social trap of mutual defection but also serves as a stepping stone to boost cooperation (see Fig.~\ref{fig:2}b).
-Furthermore, compared with repeated compulsory games, such a promotive effect is most prominent when the multiplication factor $r$ is intermediate (see Supplementary Fig.~\ref{Sfig:influence} for details).
-When the multiplication factor $r$ is low, there are no sufficient incentives for individuals to cooperate; when the multiplication factor $r$ is high, full cooperation is also achieved in repeated compulsory PGGs.
+\paragraph{Evolutionary advantage under voluntary participation.} To explore the evolution of cooperation in repeated optional PGGs, we run simulations and analyze a ``melting pot'' of reactive strategies (in total, $3^{(n+1)(n+2)/2}$ strategies).
+We find that voluntary participation greatly enhances the cooperation rates in repeated optional PGGs (see the blue line in Fig. \ref{fig:2}a).
+In contrast, under the same conditions, repeated compulsory PGGs (see the red line in Fig. \ref{fig:2}a) and one-shot optional PGGs (see the orange line in Fig. \ref{fig:2}a) only yield low propensities for cooperation.
+This indicates that the combination of voluntary participation and conditional responses is conducive to cooperation.
+Here, opt-out acts as a catalyst for the evolution of cooperation: it not only provides a natural way for individuals to escape from the social trap of mutual defection but also serves as a stepping stone to boost cooperation (see Fig. \ref{fig:2}b).

-We also calculate the average strategy that dominates in the evolutionary dynamics (see Fig.~\ref{fig:2}c).
-Our results show that the uniqueness of the average strategy manifests in four game states: (3C, 0D) (all cooperate), (2C, 1D) (one defects and the others cooperate), (0C, 3D) (all defect), and (0C, 0D) (all opt out).
-The associated behavioral patterns of this average strategy are as follows: it cooperates if all cooperate in the previous round, it defects or opts out of the interaction if someone defects while all the others cooperate, it cooperates or opts out when everyone defects, and it cooperates or defects when no one participates in the game.